Erectile dysfunction (ED) is a common condition. The National Institute of Diabetes and Digestive and Kidney Diseases estimates that ED affects

 Although additional research is needed, current findings suggest that ashwagandha may do the following:

-Overall, a very limited amount of research has been carried out on the efficacy of using ashwagandha for ED.
+Overall, a very limited amount of research has been carried out on the effectiveness of ashwagandha for ED.
 Let’s examine what it says so far.

 In the study, 86 men with psychogenic ED received either ashwagandha or a placebo for 60 days.
 Overall, ashwagandha didn’t provide any more relief for ED than the placebo.
 A 2014 follow-up analysis by the same research group confirmed these findings.